ayebear/challenge-0/README.md

-# Challenge 0
+# Challenge 0 Solution

 A small programming puzzle with crc32.
+If you'd like to try the challenge on your own, start here: [https://ayebear.com/challenge-0.txt](https://ayebear.com/challenge-0.txt)

 ## To generate